 Section 3 provides guidance on writing an odour management plan.
 This section should be used if you have sensitive receptors within 400m of the installation and/or the installation has a history of odour related complaints.
 You will need to consider some of the measures in section 2 in your odour management plan.
-In Scotland this section should be used for all applications.

 Section 4 provides guidance on carrying out an odour impact assessment.
 This section should be used, in addition to the previous sections, if you are in the process of planning for a new installation, or extending a new one.
-An odour impact assessment will be required as part of the process of applying for planning permission.
 You may need to consult an odour specialist to complete the assessment, and should ask them to cover the points in this guidance.